So you want to spend some time working on your web or graphic design business, not just in it. But you can’t find the

 When I get up early and go to the gym, I’m invigorated and get lots done throughout the day!

 According to Daily Health Post, exercise has been proven to increase mental focus and acuity for up to ten whole hours post-workout.
 If you're working out on an evening, you're not making the most of those ten hours of boosted brain power and productivity!
-Work out in the morning and you'll set up your day for insane productivity throughout the day.
+Work out in the morning and you'll set up your day for insane productivity.

 5. Sometimes, you'll have to work on the weekend

 If you have a day job and need to find time to work on your business, you may have to work on the weekend.
 Not all weekend, but you may have to sacrifice your weekend sleep-in’s to set up your business.

-Just remember it's only temporary until you quit your day job and think of your big picture dream while you do it.
+Just remember it's only temporary until you quit your day job.
+Think of your big picture dream while you do it!

 Remember: all business owners have been there.
 We've all had to do the weekend work at first.
 It's not permanent.
 But if you have a full-time day job, it's the only way to make your dream business a reality.